Is your cat allergic to litter? A vet's guide to signs and treatment

 If you suspect your cat is allergic to their current litter, your first step should be to change to a litter with less allergy-causing potential.
 When you make this transition, however, you’ll want to do it gradually, especially if your cat has had any litter box issues in the past.

-If you suddenly go through the house and empty all of your cat’s litter boxes to replace them with a new type of litter, you may find out that your cat no longer is willing to use the litter box!
+If you suddenly go through the house and empty all of your cat’s litter boxes to replace them with a new type of litter, you may find out that your cat is no longer willing to use the litter box!
 Consider mixing the old and new litters for a brief period of time before fully transitioning to your new litter.
 Watch your cat closely during this time to ensure that they continue to use the litter box normally.

 If your cat’s allergy signs are primarily respiratory in nature, you should also look for ways to increase ventilation around the litter box.
 If you are using a covered litter box, switch to an open litter box that will allow more air circulation.